Facts About Childhood Cancer

 Our Achievements & Efforts

-- 4-star rated charity by Charity Navigator and a Gold Level by GuideStar for sound fiscal management and received accreditation by the BBB Wise Giving Alliance.
+- 4-star rated charity by Charity Navigator, a Gold Level by GuideStar for sound fiscal management, certified Best in America Charity, and received accreditation from the BBB Wise Giving Alliance.
 These are the highest ratings a nonprofit can receive.

-- Upcoming projects for 2017 through our Sunshine Project initiative will focus on Brain Tumors, Ewing Sarcoma and a drug combination with the promise to treat multiple types of pediatric cancer.
+- Upcoming projects for 2017 through our Sunshine Project initiative will focus on Brain Tumors, Ewing Sarcoma and a drug combined with the promise to treat multiple types of pediatric cancer.

-- Clinical Research: Conducting two Phase 1 clinical trials at 20 hospitals nationwide
+- Clinical Research: Conducting multiple Phase 1 clinical trials at 24 hospitals nationwide.

-- Pediatric Total Cancer Care Program: Blood and tissue banking program to further personalized medicine for children
+- Pediatric Total Cancer Care Program: Blood and tissue banking program to further personalize medicine for children.

 Sign-up for our newsletter to stay informed through updates a few times a month.